LinkedInAttic/naarad/README.md

 infile=/home/rmaheshw/logs/sar.cpuusage.out

 [GRAPH]
-outdir=/home/rmaheshw/neelix-out
+outdir=/home/rmaheshw/naarad-out
 </pre>

  The config is in INI format with each section describing details about each metric and a special section called GRAPH specifying details about the graphing options.

- Once you have a config describing all your metrics, parsing and plotting needs, just call neelix with the config file as its argument and it should produce all the plots in a basic html report in the outdir specified in config
+ Once you have a config describing all your metrics, parsing and plotting needs, just call naarad with the config file as its argument and it should produce all the plots in a basic html report in the outdir specified in config

-<pre> neelix config</pre>
+<pre> naarad config</pre>

- Neelix can also take command line arguments: -i or --input_dir and -o or --output_dir.
+ Naarad can also take command line arguments: -i or --input_dir and -o or --output_dir.
 If input_dir is specified, all the infile options in the config are assumed to be relative to input_dir.
 User can also specify output_dir on command line and skip specifying the outdir option in the config.
 But if outdir is specified in the config, that takes precedence.

  So you could have a shorter config file: